 It brings innovative businesses together with education and training providers, research and development organisations, economic development and business incubation support.
 It provides opportunities for local Māori landowners and businesses to invest in value-added activity.
 And it attracts symbiotic activity to create a circular economy at the park.

 It has also been designed around the natural environment, specifically to protect the special characteristics of the site.

 The first tenants to occupy the park are involved in honey processing, culinary oil extraction, bio-fuel energy, covered horticulture and food manufacturing and processing.
 All of these businesses are building off the local growing conditions and the abundance of quality raw materials being produced by our primary sectors.

-The proposed Ngawha Innovation and Enterprise Park is close to Top Energy’s geothermal power station at Ngawha.
-Tenants and investors will benefit from highly competitive land prices and reduced-rate electricity that Top Energy is able to provide.
+The Ngawha Innovation & Enterprise Park is close to Top Energy’s geothermal power station at Ngawha.
+Tenants and investors will benefit from subsidised infrastructure provision, highly competitive land prices and reduced-rate electricity that Top Energy is able to provide.

 The site is 90 minutes by road to New Zealand’s only natural deep-water port, Northport, and less than 30mins to Bay of Islands Airport.
 Highly productive agricultural land lies within a radius of 90 minutes by road.